Opcodes of the Hermes virtual machine

 Arg3 is the number of static elements.

-Arg4 is the index in the array buffer table.
+Arg4 is the offset in the array buffer table.

 Create an array from a static list of values, as for var=[1,2,3].

-Any non-constant elements can be set afterwards with PutOwnByIndex.
+Any non-constant elements can be set afterwards with DefineOwnByIndex.

 Arg1 is the destination.